What Are Clinical Rotations? Medical School Clerkships Explained

 What Are Clinical Rotations?

-During clinical rotations, medical students gain hands-on experience interacting with patients and medical staff in all parts of the hospital and healthcare clinic.
-They diagnose and recommend treatments for patients like an established physician would, but their work is monitored by a senior physician who evaluates and determines whether to approve their treatment recommendations.
+During each rotation, students get hands-on experience interacting with patients and staff across the hospital or clinic.
+They diagnose conditions and recommend treatment like an attending physician would, but every decision is reviewed by a senior physician before it’s approved.

-Clinical rotations generally occur during year 3 and 4 of medical school.
-Typically, year 3 consists of several required rotations, including internal medicine, general surgery, pediatrics, psychiatry, obstetrics and gynecology, family medicine, and neurology.
+Rotations generally take place during years 3 and 4 of medical school.
+MS3 consists of several required rotations, including internal medicine, general surgery, pediatrics, psychiatry, obstetrics and gynecology, family medicine, and neurology.

-In year 4, students may choose elective clinical rotations that are not required so that they can explore different fields of medicine that interest them.
-These vary from school to school and can include specialties such as emergency medicine, anesthesiology, radiology, intensive-care medicine, orthopedics, cardiology, ophthalmology, pathology, podiatry, and many more.
+In MS4, students choose elective rotations not required by the core curriculum, giving them room to explore other fields.
+These vary by school but often include emergency medicine, anesthesiology, radiology, intensive care medicine, orthopedics, cardiology, ophthalmology, pathology, podiatry, and more.

 What Is the Purpose of Clinical Rotations?